BREAKING: The border will be reopening on November 8, click here for details (this post will be updated soon).

 The opposite would make absolutely no sense.

-It’s not impossible for our travel restrictions to be lifted before November 21st for countries less affected by the coronavirus than the US.
+It’s not impossible for our travel restrictions to be lifted for countries less affected by the coronavirus than the US before they are lifted for Americans.
 When Canada closed its borders in March, at first Americans were exempted (for just one day, but still) so maybe we’ll see the opposite this time.

 Here is the history of the Canada-USA border closure due to the coronavirus:

 - On September 20th, the border closure was extended to October 21st (unilaterally by the USA)